victorma0123/sample-strands-in-5-minutes/README_EN.md

 - More lessons coming soon...

 ## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Welcome to submit Pull Requests to help improve this tutorial series!

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md) for more information.